devhindo/x/README.md

 ### Main Usage

-- post a tweet from terminal like this
+- post tweets from terminal like this

 ```bash
 x -t "first tweet from terminal!"